FHIR CI-Build

 The request represents an intention to ensure something occurs without providing an authorization for others to act.

-The request represents a legally binding instruction authored by a Patient or RelatedPerson.
+The request represents an instruction authored by a Patient or RelatedPerson.

 The request represents a request/demand and authorization for action by the requestor.